Harvest Family Church v. Federal Emergency Management Agency

 A pillar of hope and help

-In the aftermath of Hurricane Harvey, houses of worship and religious organizations across Houston, Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
-For local churches, synagogues, and mosques, this was nothing new.
-From housing and feeding evacuees to loading trucks with meals and hygiene supplies, houses of worship are pillars of safety, hope, and help when disaster strikes.
+In the aftermath of Hurricane Harvey, houses of worship across Houston, Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
+From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster strikes.

 Used but not helped

-This discriminatory policy stands in defiance of a recent Supreme Court ruling in Trinity Lutheran v.
-Comer that protects the right of religious organizations to participate in widely available programs on equal footing with secular organizations.
+This discriminatory policy stood in defiance of a recent Supreme Court ruling in Trinity Lutheran v.
+Comer, which protects the right of religious organizations to participate in widely available programs on equal footing with secular organizations.

 Becket steps in

-In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church in Cypress, Hi-Way Tabernacle in Cleveland, and Rockport First Assembly of God in Rockport in federal district court in Texas, arguing that churches should be allowed to apply for FEMA aid just like every other building.
-If a zoo can apply for FEMA funds, so too should churches, synagogues and mosques.
+In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church, Hi-Way Tabernacle, and Rockport First Assembly of God, arguing that churches should be allowed to apply for FEMA aid just like every other disaster-damaged group.
+Because the churches were badly damaged and struggling to recover from the hurricane, Becket filed an emergency request for the court to quickly grant equal access to relief.